zamfofex/dummyette/examples/lichess.md

 await game.play("d7d6")
 ~~~

 We’ll also probably want to react to opponent moves instead of making moves in the dark.
 One way to do that is by using the `game.board`, which will be a board with the current game position.
 The problem is that we don’t have a good way to actually know when the board changes (e.g. because the opponent made a move).
-A better way is to use the `game.history`, `game.moveNames`, and `game.boards` properties, which are `RewindStream` objects of information about the state of the game as it changes.
+A better way is to use the `game.moves`, and `game.boards` properties, which are `RewindStream` objects of information about the state of the game as it changes.

-`game.history` will contain complete history entries, including the name of the move played, the resultant board, the color of the player who made the move, etc. Note that the initial board position will *not* appear in the history, as no move has been performed by that point.
+`game.moves` will contain the moves played in the game.
+Note that the initial board position will *not* appear in the history, as no move has been performed by that point.

-`game.moveNames` is just a shortcut for extracting move names from the entries in `game.history`. `game.boards` is also a similar shortcut, but note that it will additionally contain the initial board position at the start!
+`game.boards` will contain all of the boards that happened in the game, including the initial board.

 We can easily make our bot play random moves until the game ends.